 ASSIGNMENT: You can't pledge, assign, give as a gift, or otherwise transfer the ownership of all or any part of your Simply Checking to a third party without our prior written consent.

-GOVERNING LAW AND REGULATIONS: Your Simply Checking is subject to both federal law and the laws of the state of Delaware, as well as any operating circulars or clearing house rules that apply to us and the rules and regulations of our supervisory authorities (collectively, "Applicable Law").
+GOVERNING LAW AND REGULATIONS: Your Simply Checking is subject to both federal law and the laws of the state of Virginia, as well as any operating circulars or clearing house rules that apply to us and the rules and regulations of our supervisory authorities (collectively, "Applicable Law").
 If there's a conflict between this Simply Checking Agreement and Applicable Law, the Simply Checking Agreement will be changed to the extent necessary to comply with Applicable Law.
 If any provision of this Simply Checking Agreement is determined by a court or administrative agency having proper jurisdiction to be invalid, unenforceable, or illegal, that determination will not affect the validity and enforceability of the remaining provisions of this Simply Checking Agreement.

 LEVIES, ATTACHMENTS, AND OTHER COURT PROCESSES: If we receive a levy, attachment, or other legal process against you or any party to your Simply Checking account, we may refuse to permit withdrawals or transfers from your checking account until the legal process is dismissed or satisfied.
 Any levy, attachment, or other legal process will be subject to our right of set-off and security interest.
 You're responsible for any losses, costs, or expenses we incur as a result of any dispute or legal proceeding involving your Simply Checking account.